CSY0N/CsyonSubMenu/README.md

 > [!WARNING]
 > RIP Cargo Method
-> Yes You Heard it Right Unfotunately The Most Used Money Method Among Modders Just Got Detected So > Just Stay Away From Any Ceo 6 mil script including UltimateMenu if you want to use it just use it with your own risk
+> Yes You Heard it Right Unfotunately The Most Used Money Method Among Modders Just Got Detected So > Just Stay Away From Any Ceo 6 mil script including CsyonSubMenu if you want to use it just use it with your own risk
 > until then you can just use nightclub safe loop or modded heists cuts
 > it was the beast from late 2022 when it was 10 mil per crate till it got just detected on 13/8/2024 > which is just 6 mil per crate xD gg rockstar if you really need money use nightclub safeloop or air cargo crates.